-- In the Visual Studio Web Application project, create a Web user control in a subdirectory of the /layouts directory in the document root of the Web site, for example /layouts/MyWebSite/MySublayout.aspx. - 2.
-In the Content Editor, navigate to the descendant of the /Sitecore/Layout/Sublayouts item that corresponds to the project-specific subdirectory containing the sublayout, for example /Sitecore/Layout/Sublayouts/MyWebSite. - 3.
-In the Content Editor, insert a sublayout definition item using the /System/Layout/Sublayout data template.
-For the name of the sublayout definition item item, enter the name of the Web user control file without the .ascx extension, for example MySublayout. - 4.
-In the Content Editor, in the sublayout definition item, ignore any exception on the Grid Designer tab.
-Click the Content tab. - 5.
-In the Content Editor, in the sublayout definition item, on the Content tab, in the Data section, for the Path field, enter the path and name of the layout file relative to the document root of the Web site, including the .ascx extension, for example /layouts/MyWebSite/Sublayouts/MySublayout.aspx.
+- 1. In the Content Editor, navigate to the project-specific folder under /Sitecore/Layout/Sublayouts that will contain the sublayout, for example /Sitecore/Layout/Sublayouts/MyWebSite. - 2.
+Insert a sublayout definition item using the /System/Layout/Sublayout data template.
+For the name of the item, enter the name of the Web user control file, without the .ascx extension, for example MySublayout. - 3.
+In the sublayout definition item, ignore any exception on the Grid Designer tab, and click the Content tab. - 4.
+For the Path field, enter the path and name of the layout file relative to the document root of the Web site, including the .ascx extension, for example /layouts/MyWebSite/Sublayouts/MySublayout.aspx.

-You cannot register an existing Web form as a Sitecore sublayout using the Sublayout command template that appears in insert options for the /Sitecore/Layout/Sublayouts item.
-Use the Sublayout command template to insert a sublayout definition item and create the corresponding sublayout file.
+Do not attempt to register an existing Web form as a Sitecore sublayout using the Sublayout command template that appears under the Insert menu when you right-click the /Sitecore/Layout/Sublayouts folder.
+The Sublayout command template attempts to create the sublayout file, and generates an error if that file exists.